Ankle

 What is the most common ankle ligament injury?

-The most common ankle ligament injury is a lateral ankle sprain, usually affecting the anterior talofibular ligament on the outside of the ankle.
+The most common ankle ligament injury is a lateral ankle sprain.
+It usually affects the anterior talofibular ligament on the outside of the ankle.

 How long do ankle ligament injuries take to heal?

-Mild injuries may improve over a few weeks, while more significant sprains and high ankle sprains often take longer.
-Recovery depends on swelling, pain, stability, and whether strength and balance are restored properly.
+Mild injuries may improve over a few weeks.
+More significant sprains and high ankle sprains often take longer.
+Recovery depends on swelling, pain, stability, walking tolerance, and whether strength and balance return properly.

 Can you walk on a torn ankle ligament?

-Sometimes you can, especially with a mild or moderate sprain.
-However, pain, swelling, and instability may still mean the ligament is injured and the ankle needs assessment and a graded recovery plan.
+Sometimes you can walk with a torn or stretched ankle ligament, especially with a mild or moderate sprain.
+However, pain, swelling, and instability may still mean the ankle needs assessment and a graded recovery plan.

 What is the difference between a low and high ankle sprain?